 Portsmouth, New Hampshire

 On our way back from Ogunquit last summer we stopped in Portsmouth for a few hours and it was not nearly enough time!
 Portsmouth is a fun destination because city meets beach and you get the best of both worlds.
 We checked out some of the shops in downtown and had lunch at the Portsmouth Brewery.
 We hit up one of the local beaches and enjoyed a quick dip in the chilly water, which was so refreshing on a 95 degree day.
 A few close beach options include: Long Sands Beach, Great Island Common, Hampton Beach, Wallis Sands State Beach and Jenness State Beach.
-When we go back we want to check out Portsmouth Farmers Market, Market Square, Strawberry Banke Museum, Moffatt-Ladd House & Garden and who doesn’t love a good ghost and trolley tour.
+When we go back we want to check out Portsmouth Farmers Market, Market Square, Strawberry Banke Museum, Moffatt-Ladd House & Garden, a whale watching tour and who doesn’t love a good ghost and trolley tour.

 Martha’s Vineyard, Massachusetts